 - Sins of Commission.
 What is it. …

 - Sins of omission.
 Sins of omission occur when you fail to obey gods moral law. …

 - Venial sin.
 Venial sins are less serious then mortal sins, because the do not destroy our relationship with God, and our ability to love. …

 - Mortal sins.
 Mortal sins are a serious offence against God.

-What are the three types of sins?
+What are the 3 worst sins?

 These “evil thoughts” can be categorized into three types: lustful appetite (gluttony, fornication, and avarice) irascibility (wrath) corruption of the mind (vainglory, sorrow, pride, and discouragement)

 Is there any sin too big for God to forgive?

 DEAR J.K.: I don’t know whether or not this person has truly experienced God’s forgiveness — but I do know this: No sin is too big for God to forgive. … We deserve to die for our sins — but He died in our place.
 Every sin you ever committed was placed on Him, and He took the judgment you deserve.

 What is the Penance for a mortal sin?